-Because a hydraulic fracture propagates perpendicular to the minimum main stress in the massif, its large-scale geometry is controlled by that of variations in minimum main stress in the massif.
+Because a hydraulic fracture propagates perpendicular to the minimum principal stress in the massif, its large-scale geometry is controlled by that of variations in minimum principal stress in the massif.
 For example, Figure 2 shows that volcanic dykes, once the magma has cooled, correspond to large flat structures that provide information on the state of local stress.

-The control of the geometry of artificial hydraulic fractures therefore requires an a priori knowledge of the variations of the minimum main stress in the massif.
+The control of the geometry of artificial hydraulic fractures therefore requires an a priori knowledge of the variations of the minimum principal stress in the massif.

 2. Application of hydraulic fracturing to hydrocarbon exploitation

 Hydrocarbons come from the decomposition of organic matter that settles to the ocean floor at the same time as the various elements that will form sedimentary rocks (sandstone, limestone, clay, salts, etc…).
 When these sedimentary materials are buried deep underground, hydrocarbons tend to migrate to the most porous areas of sandstone and limestone.
 A distinction is therefore made between mother rocks, where hydrocarbons are generated, and reservoir rocks, where hydrocarbons are stored on geological time scales.

 Conventional hydrocarbon exploitation involves drilling (see focus Some characteristics of drilling techniques) that will reach the reservoir rocks.
 Drilling allows the hydrocarbons to flow to the surface.
 This flow causes the pressure in the vicinity of the borehole to drop rapidly and thus the flow rate at the drill head decreases.